solo-io/workshops/gloo-mesh/README.md

-# Service Mesh Hub workshop
+# Gloo Mesh workshop

-[Service Mesh Hub](https://docs.solo.io/service-mesh-hub/latest/) (smh) is a Kubernetes-native management plane that enables configuration and operational management of multiple heterogeneous service meshes across multiple clusters through a unified API.
-The Service Mesh Hub API integrates with the leading service meshes and abstracts away differences between their disparate API's, allowing users to configure a set of different service meshes through a single API.
-Service Mesh Hub is engineered with a focus on its utility as an operational management tool, providing both graphical and command line UIs, observability features, and debugging tools.
+[Gloo Mesh](https://docs.solo.io/gloo-mesh/latest/) is a Kubernetes-native management plane that enables configuration and operational management of multiple heterogeneous service meshes across multiple clusters through a unified API.
+The Gloo Mesh API integrates with the leading service meshes and abstracts away differences between their disparate API's, allowing users to configure a set of different service meshes through a single API.
+Gloo Mesh is engineered with a focus on its utility as an operational management tool, providing both graphical and command line UIs, observability features, and debugging tools.

-The goal of this workshop is to show several unique features of the Service Mesh Hub (smh) in action:
+The goal of this workshop is to show several unique features of the Gloo Mesh in action:

 - Mesh Discovery
 - Unified Identity / Trust domain